Matt Olson Preview, Player Props: Braves vs. Rockies

 Matt Olson At The Plate

-- Olson has 132 hits, which ranks first among Atlanta hitters this season, while batting .272 with 69 extra-base hits.
+- Olson leads Atlanta in total hits (133) this season while batting .272 with 70 extra-base hits.

-- Among qualified hitters, he ranks 44th in batting average, while his on-base percentage ranks 10th and he is third in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 10th, and he is third in the league in slugging.

-- Olson will look to extend his four-game hitting streak.
-He's batting .368 in his last games.
+- Olson will look to extend his five-game hitting streak.
+He's batting .421 in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.